Apply to this program through a central application. Review the sections below before you begin.

-The criminology and criminal justice program accepts graduate students for fall, spring, and summer semesters.
-Applications for admission into the program will be accepted until July 20th for the fall semester, December 20th for the spring semester, and May 24th for the summer semester.
-However, it is recommended that you apply as early as possible to ensure admission space is available.
+The criminology and criminal justice program accepts graduate students for the fall, spring and summer semesters.
+Apply as early as possible to ensure admission space is available.

-- Maintained an overall 3.0 GPA on a 4.0 scale OR at least a 3.0 GPA for the last 60 hours of academic coursework OR a combined score of 290 (875 under the old scoring system before August 1, 2011) on the verbal and quantitative sections of the Graduate Record Examination.
+- A bachelor's degree in sociology, criminology, or criminal justice; AND a minimum overall GPA of 3.00 on a 4.00 scale; OR at least a 3.00 on a 4.00 scale for the last 60 hours of academic course work; OR have a combined score of 290 (875 under the old scoring system before August 1, 2011) on the verbal and quantitative sections of the Graduate Record Examination.

 Application review process

 All applications are reviewed by the criminology graduate admissions committee.
 Please note that the requirements listed above are minimum criteria and do not guarantee admission.
 The committee determines admission on a case-by-case basis, considering work experience and indicators of academic potential.
 It also establishes the terms for full admission to the program.